ace-design/jpipe/compiler/README.md

  compiler $ mvn install
 ```

+When installing:

+  1. Code is compiled, unit tests are ran, and a jar file is produced;
+  2. Integration tests are ran to verify non-regression;
-When installing, maven triggers checkstyle verifications to ensure the code respects the coding conventions we agreed on for the project (a [slight variation](./src/main/resources/checkstyle/checkstyle-suppressions.xml) of the one released by Google).
-Maven will refuse installing the compiler until your code meet the coding convention practices.
+  1. maven triggers checkstyle verifications to ensure the code respects the coding
+conventions we agreed on for the project (a [slight variation](./src/main/resources/checkstyle/checkstyle-suppressions.xml) of the one released by Google).
+2.
+3. Maven will refuse installing the compiler until your code pass all these steps

-To avoid bad surprises when installing the compiler and check these practices on the fly, you might want to configure your IDE to check these rules while you are coding.
+To avoid bad surprises when installing the compiler and check coding practices on the fly, you
+might want to configure your IDE to check these rules while you are coding.

 We provide a standalone configuration file for IntelliJ (`./src/main/resources/checkstyle/google_checks_intelliJ.xml`)